FAQs: Renew ANU

 Will you consider cutting down on expensive external contractors and consultants to help contribute to our non-salary savings?

 Yes.
 ANU is seeking to find the majority of our savings target from non-salary expenditure.
-On contractors and consultants, we have taken action to reduce our spending in this area and will continue to.
-We have also reduced the threshold for VC approval for engaging consultancies.
+We have taken action to reduce our spending in this area and this work will continue.
+We have also reduced the threshold for VC approval to engage consultancies.

 With the cap on international student numbers impacting our revenue streams, what strategies is the University implementing to increase domestic student enrolment?